DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 inset_text:
   new-international-funding:
     text: |-
-      If you're a non-UK citizen interested in teaching languages or physics in England, you could be eligible for an <a href="/non-uk-teachers/get-an-international-relocation-payment">international relocation payment worth £10,000</a>.
+      If you're a non-UK teacher interested in teaching languages or physics in England, you could be eligible for an <a href="/non-uk-teachers/get-an-international-relocation-payment">international relocation payment worth £10,000</a>.
 keywords:
   - International
   - Overseas